 We make two observations.
-First, \namePaper{} migrates more data to slow device as it effectively utilizes fast device for frequently-accessed data.
-Second, \namePaper{} has more writes to fast device in read-intensive workloads (i.e., RocksDB, MLPerf) as it proactively prefetches frequently-read data to the fast device even when there are no application updates.
+First, \namePaper{} migrates more data to the slow device to preserve the fast-device capacity for frequently-accessed data.
+Second, \namePaper{} performs more writes to the fast device in read-intensive workloads (i.e., RocksDB, MLPerf) because it proactively prefetches frequently-read data to the fast device even when there are no application updates.

-We conclude that \namePaper{}'s adaptive policies provide higher performance at slightly higher average WA compared to \sibyl{}.